 The ride was beautiful with the mountains starting to get steeper and the banks of the lake becoming more sheer.
 The traffic seemed light for a Labor Day weekend which made for a relaxing run, especially on a long, fast 2 mile descent into Ticonderoga.
 That was certainly fun, but the cross winds had me feathering the brakes several times to keep a steady ride.
-Of course that just means that the climbs on the other side of the river are going to be the price to be paid.
+Of course that just means that the climbs on the other side of the river are going to have a price that must be paid.

 It is unseasonably hot here with temps reaching 95 degrees in Shoreham when the highs this time of year usually barely break into the 70s.
-There is constant grumbling by the locals, and I must admit, was hoping for cooler as well.
-There are a couple of rain days ahead of me, but it should bring cooler temps behind it.
+There is constant grumbling by the locals, and I must admit, I was certainly hoping for cooler temps as well.
+There are a couple of rain days ahead of me that should bring cooler temps behind it.

 I only have one more camping night this final week, as I am staying in several inns along the way.
 Tonight I am in 200 year old Shoreham Inn that has a small restaurant and pub downstairs.
 Great place to stay and other than being a Manchester United fan, the owners are fantastic.
 He was born and raised in Manchester, so that certainly trumps my remote fandom of Tottenham.